Driving to Norway from UK: Best Routes & Top Tips

 • Always stick to the speed limits.
 In general, the Norwegian speed limit is 50mph, except in built-up areas, where it is 30mph unless otherwise stated.
 Dual Carriageways and motorways have a speed limit of 70mph unless otherwise stated.

-• If there is snow or ice covering the roads, winter tyres or snow chains are compulsory.
+• If snow or ice is covering the roads, winter tyres or snow chains are compulsory.
 You can be fined for travelling on icy/snowy roads using summer tyres only.
-You can expect your vehicle to be checked at or near the border in winter – if you are not carrying or using snow chains you must purchase a set or return to the border.
-When winter tyres are used they must be fitted on all wheels and must have a minimum tread depth of 3mm.
+You can expect your vehicle to be checked at or near the border in winter – if you are not carrying or using snow chains, you must purchase a set or return to the border.
+When winter tyres are used, they must be fitted on all wheels and must have a minimum tread depth of 3mm.

 • It’s also recommended to carry spare bulbs for youe car’s external lights, a fire extinguisher, a first-aid kit and a reflective jacket.